2000jedi/go-rails/README.md

 A ruby on rail static analysis for golang
 This application aims at providing a rail-like framework for golang.

+Completed:
+1. Template Conversion
+2. Model

 Current Progress:
-1. Template Conversion
+No :(

 Future Works:
-1. Model
-2. Viewer
+1. Viewer
-3. Controler
+2. Controler